sttseitlin/MOT-test-for-motocycles/README.md

 <br>

-### item_group table
+### 'item_group' table
-This contains details of RfR groupings within the test item hierarchy.
+Contains details of RfR groupings within the test item hierarchy.
 The top level group for a Test Class is always ‘Vehicle’, with a Test Item ID of 0.
 | Column Name | Description | Notes |
 | :--- | :--- | :--- |
 | **test\_item\_id** | Test Item ID | Primary Key |